Multi-parameter fractional integration on Heisenberg group: Introduction

-\eeq {\bf Theorem Two}~~{\it Let $\M_\gamma$ defined in (\ref{M_gamma}) for $0\leq\gamma<1$.
+{\bf Theorem Two}~~{\it Let $\M_\gamma$ defined in (\ref{M_gamma}) for $0\leq\gamma<1$.
 We have \bel{Result Two}

-\eeq}\\ For $\gamma=0$, $\M_0\doteq\M$ is the strong maximal operator defined on Heisenberg group.
-The $\L^p$-boundedness of the strong maximal operator defined on a more general Nilpotent Lie group is proved by Christ \cite{Michael Christ}.
+\eeq}\\ For $\gamma=0$, $\M_0\doteq\M$ in (\ref{M_gamma}) is the strong maximal operator defined on Heisenberg group.
+The $\L^p$-boundedness of the strong maximal operator defined on more general Nilpotent Lie groups is proved by Christ \cite{Michael Christ}.
 Thereby, the elegant work is done by using a number of 'ingredients' developed previously by Ricci and Stein \cite{Ricci-Stein 1} and Christ \cite{Michael Christ 1}-\cite{Michael Christ 2}.
-We prove {\bf Theorem Two} within a more direct approach by applying a multi-parameter covering lemma due to Cordoba and Fefferman \cite{Cordoba-Fefferman}.
+We prove {\bf Theorem Two} with a more direct approach by applying a multi-parameter covering lemma due to C\'{o}rdoba and Fefferman \cite{Cordoba-Fefferman}.

 As a special case, consider $\hbox{\bf R}=\Q_1\times\Q_2\times\Q_3\subset\R^n\times\R^n\times\R$: $\Q_1,\Q_2$ and $\Q_3$ are cubes centered on the origin of regarding subspaces.
 For $\alpha,\beta\in\R$, we define \bel{M Z}